digital-asset/docs.daml.com/docs/2.9.0/docs/concepts/glossary.rst

 Canton Concepts
 ***************

-Domain
+Synchronizer
 ======

-The domain provides total ordered, guaranteed delivery multi-cast to the participants.
-This means that participant nodes communicate with each other by sending end-to-end encrypted messages through the domain.
+The synchronizer provides total ordered, guaranteed delivery multi-cast to the participants.
+This means that participant nodes communicate with each other by sending end-to-end encrypted messages through the synchronizer.

-The `sequencer service <#sequencer>`__ of the domain orders these messages without knowing about the content and ensures that every participant receives the messages in the same order.
+The `sequencer service <#sequencer>`__ of the synchronizer orders these messages without knowing about the content and ensures that every participant receives the messages in the same order.

-The other services of the domain are the `mediator <#mediator>`__ and the `domain identity manager <#domain-identity-manager>`__.
+The other services of the synchronizer are the `mediator <#mediator>`__ and the `synchronizer identity manager <#domain-identity-manager>`__.

 Private Contract Store
 ======================